Clarence Thomas: Early life

 Anderson, a convert to Catholicism, sent Thomas to be educated at a series of Catholic schools.
-Thomas attended the predominantly black St. Pius X High School in Chatham County for two years before transferring to St. John Vianney's Minor Seminary on the Isle of Hope, where he was the segregated boarding school's first black student.
-Though he experienced hazing, he performed well academically.
-He spent many hours at the Carnegie Library, the only library for Blacks in Savannah before libraries were desegregated in 1961.
+Thomas attended the predominantly black St. Pius X High School in Chatham County for two years before transferring in September 1964 to St. John Vianney's Minor Seminary on the Isle of Hope, where he was the only black student in the segregated boarding school.
+Despite being hazed, he excelled academically, gained a reputation as a hard worker, and became the co-editor of its newspaper, the Pioneer.
+During this time, he spent many hours at the Carnegie Library, the only library for blacks in Savannah before libraries were desegregated in 1961.
 (Note: In 2001, a wing was restored with funds donated by Thomas's friends Harlan Crow and Wayne Huizenga and, despite public protests, named after Thomas.)
+His academic accomplishments made him the target of racist remarks by classmates, contributing to a spiritual crisis in which he began to doubt the teachings of the Catholic Church.
+But because of his academic record, the school's faculty voted to nominate Thomas as a candidate for the priesthood.

-When Thomas was ten years old, Anderson began putting his grandsons to work during the summers, helping him build a house on a plot of farmland he owned, building fences, and doing farm work.
-He believed in hard work and self-reliance, never showed his grandsons affection, beat them frequently according to Leola, and impressed the importance of a good education on them.
-Anderson taught Thomas that "all of our rights as human beings came from God, not man", and that racial segregation was a violation of divine law.
+In the fall of 1967, Thomas, the first in his family to attend college and graduate from high school, entered Conception Seminary College, a Benedictine seminary in Missouri, training to become a priest.
+On April 4, 1968, the day of Martin Luther King, Jr.'s assassination, he overheard a fellow student say, "Good.
+I hope the son of a bitch dies" and "[t]hat's what they should do to all the niggers".
+The display of racism moved Thomas to leave the seminary.
+He thought the church should do more to combat racism and resolved to abandon the priesthood, subsequently withdrawing from seminary.